tpoisot/tammy/doc/user/intro.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 I use ``pandoc`` and ``markdown`` to write papers. ``pandoc`` can read
-bibliogrphy files in citeproc-JSON, so using ``bibtex`` as a storage format
+bibliography files in citeproc-JSON, so using ``bibtex`` as a storage format
-makes very little sense (see also, unicode).
+makes very little sense (see also: unicodes, and the fact that it's not the
+1980s anymore).

 Can do web search
 ~~~~~~~~~~~~~~~~~

 Getting the informations on a paper with just a ``DOI``, ``PMID``, ``ArXiV`` identifier, etc, is useful, so I am building a set of functions to do that.
+Also, if journals expose their papers in citeproc-JSON (as *PeerJ* does), it's easy to write a function for integration.

 With all these informations in hand, if you think ``tammy`` is right for you,